ObservantAbc123/redirect-notice/README.md

 # redirect-notice
-Please view the readme, as the owner of this account has migrated elsewhere.
+Hello!
+The original owner of this account has migrated elsewhere; you may visit their website: , for more information.